Main Menu

 • Menu entry 12: Go to the Configuration sub-menu…: This sub-menu gives you the ability to change some basic configurations like passwords, network, security, tor and logging settings.
 From that sub-menu, additional software can be installed to support currently three hardware accessories (Adafruit’s PiTFT displaysSixfab Shields/HATs for cellular connections, and 3.5″ no-name TFT displays).
 For more information, see here.

 • Menu entry 13: Go to run an OBFS4 Bridge Relay…: This sub-menu offers you a simple way to set up a bridge relay.
 However, to do so, you need a public IP address, 24/7 Internet connectivity over a long time, and a bandwidth of at least 1 Mbps.
-By setting up an OBSF4 bridge relay, you can help censored users connect to the open Internet through Tor.
+By setting up an OBSF4 bridge relay, you can help censored users access the open Internet via Tor.
 For more information, see here.

 • Menu entry 14: Go to run an Onion Service…: With this sub-menu, sharing a folder with a static webpage, files, etc. on a .onion domain with or without client access control is easy, even if the TorBox is located behind a firewall, a network translator, or in a censoring country.
 With TorBox File Sharing (TFS), upload and/or download files can be allowed to the public or specific clients, and with TorBox Chat Secure (TCS), a secure chat environment can be established.
 For more information, see here.

 • Menu entry 15: Go to the Danger Zone…: This sub-menu comprises features that are considered risky or could compromise the user’s security and anonymity.
-Therefore, these features should only be used if the user knows the potential risks and consequences.
-You will find in this sub-menu a feature to exclude domains from tor protection.
-A “forwarding only” mode for client data traffic will function as a router without tor protection.
-This feature was a request, but most of the time, it makes only sense in connection with developing and debugging.
+Therefore, these features should be used only if the user understands the associated risks and consequences.
+You will find a feature in this submenu to exclude domains from Tor protection.
+A “forwarding only” mode for client data traffic will function as a router without Tor protection.
+This feature was requested, but it makes sense primarily for development and debugging.
 For more information, see here.

 • Menu entry 16: Go to the update and maintenance sub-menu…: This sub-menu allows to backup and restore TorBox ‘s configuration (including OBFS4 Bridge Relay and Onion Service), update or even reset your TorBox, and fix some inconveniences, if necessary.
 For more information, see here.